TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 * `uib-event` - Outputs uibuilder standard messages (or maybe both std and control) but is separate from the uibuilder instance node and can be filtered by user, client, page as well as the instance.
 May be helpful to some people to simplify flows without using lots of link nodes.
 * `uib-fe-event` - captures actual front-end events (e.g. custom events) and forwards them to Node-RED either as std or ctrl (?) messages.
 * `uib-file-read` - Reads a file for a specific uibuilder instance.
 Allows, for example, the file to be passed to the FE for editing.
+* `uib-component` - like uib-element but auto-installs a web component library.

 #### Maybe